turingschool/front-end-curriculum/projects/What's cookin - Group project - Part one.md

 ## Timeline
 Dates and deadlines to be aware of:

-* **Monday, August 27th** - Submit the following to your PM BEFORE beginning to write code via Slack:
+* **Friday, August 27th** - Submit the following to your PM BEFORE beginning to write code via Slack:
 1. DTR (be specific about learning goals, schedules, and communication expectations)
 1. Project board (this should be kept updated throughout the project and will be reviewed by PM in check-ins).
 1. Planned out Class structure